 I’ll be saving deer fat this year as we go in preparation for making tallow. *crosses fingers* I hope it will replace the cooking oil I buy and I’m also going to try my hand at making soap and bird suet.
 Wish me luck on all of that!
 I had also said last year that I was determined to save the ribs for making stock and stew out of this year so I’ll need to get some new blades for my reciprocating saw just for that.

 Joe and I attempted something yesterday that I have never done before.
 We made pickles!
 No, we didn’t can anything (I’ve yet to take the dive into the canning world), but we did make refrigerator pickles.
 This recipe of Jalapeno Garlic Dill Pickles from The Creekside Cook was the one I decided on because my husband isn’t fond of sweet pickles and this recipe called for no sugar at all.
-It also called for jalapenos that we happened to have a few fresh of from a friend who had more then they could use out of their own garden.
+It also called for jalapenos that we happened to have a few fresh from a friend who had more then they could use out of their own garden.
 In a couple of weeks I’ll let you know how they turn out!
-Unfortunately (no matter where we looked in town) we couldn’t find fresh dill so ended up buying dried :/ I’m just bummed and flabbergasted – so that’s definitely something we’ll be growing next year!
+Unfortunately the only fresh dill in town cost a fortune so I will definitely be growing it next year!!

 One recipe I started making for us this year of deer meat has been philly cheese steaks.
 I cook a roast all day with peppers and onions, shred it, stuff it into hoagie rolls, cover it with provolone and then bake them until the cheese is melted.
 Oh.
 My.
 Goodness.
 Another recipe Joe and I discovered is using bacon fat to cook popcorn in a pot on the stove.
 Half a cup of popcorn, two tablespoons bacon fat and two tablespoons of butter all cooked up together and then salted like crazy.
 It is absolutely divine and thank goodness we can’t afford bacon very often to get the drippings or we’d be eating it every night.